 Side-effects: The common side effects of minoxidil include scalp irritation in addition to dryness, scaling, itching, and/or redness of the scalp.
 Although it is believed to be due to propylene glycol (vehicle – a compound which is used along with the active ingredient and aids in its absorption).

-Research studies have reported that minoxidil should be used for at least a year for the treatment to be effective.
+It is recommended that minoxidil should be used for at least a year for the treatment to be effective.
 Also, if the treatment is stopped for more than six months, hair regrowth can stop and hair loss can resurface.
 Hence, it may need maintenance in the form of a few weekly applications for sustained results.

 Finasteride is also an FDA approved drug for the medical management of hair loss in men.
 However, its use to treat hair loss in women is still controversial.
 It is a prescription drug that is commonly used to treat an enlarged prostate, but a higher dose is used to treat hair fall.
 It is known to slow down hair loss in about 88% of men and stimulates hair growth in around 66% of men taking the medication.